Interview with James and Oliver Phelps

 James: Cramming it all in.
 I think the battle sequence again is my favorite because it’s just, like.. bam-bam-bam-bam…

-MN: So just a few fan questions here.
-First one’s actually a little bit sad because you guys are parting… or maybe not?
-From Melissa.
-“Will you both continue acting, and will you both continue acting together?”
+Eric: So just a few fan questions here.
+The first one’s actually a little bit sad because you guys are parting… or maybe not?
+From Melissa, “Will you both continue acting, and will you both continue acting together?”

 Oliver: Yeah, kind of both, really.
 We’d like to continue as individuals but also not write-off doing stuff together again.
 Because it was one thing, originally, we said “alright, we’ll do something different, separate now.”
 But speaking to some of the older guys on the cast, they said, “oh, no. You want to use that if you can.
 That’s unique.
 That’s your unique aspect.
 What other people don’t have, so you should use that.
 You can.”
 So there’s no reason why we wouldn’t be doing stuff together.
 Again, it’s a good thing about being in such a good unit as the ‘Potter’ crew and everyone.
 Because we can learn from them, they tell us advice.